prey/prey-node-client/README.md

 Yes, contributions are more than welcome, as long as you don't plan to include a keylogger or something of the likes.

-Just make sure to add tests for your feature or bugfix, so we don't break it in a a future version unintentionally.
+Just make sure to add tests for your feature or bugfix, so we don't break it in a future version unintentionally.
 Once you're ready, submit a pull request and we'll get your code onboard.

 ## Authors